HefnaValravn/ubuntu_server/extra_exercises/explanation_ipv6.md

 For this exericse, I first of all need to find out what the last quartet of my ipv4 address is.
 In my case, this number is 194, which in hex is c2.
 Therefore, I will add my ipv6 address with the last part being c2.
-I do this by running the command `sudo ifconfig eth0 add 2001:6a8:2880:a020::c2/64`.
+I do this by running the command `sudo ip -6 addr add 2001:6a8:2880:a020::c2/64 dev eth0`.
 I then configure the default gateway with the command `sudo ip -6 route add default via 2001:6a8:2880:a020::fe`.

+This, however, is only a temporary fix; to make it persistent, I need to edit the "/etc/systemd/network/eth0.network" file and add my ipv6 address, as well as the "hosts" file under /etc.

 I then restart bind with `systemctl restart bind9`.